sPHENIX-Collaboration/Singularity/README.md

    After completing step 2 and 3, please confirm you can read local path `/cvmfs/sphenix.sdcc.bnl.gov/`, which should show same content as that on RCF interactive nodes.

-4. launch singularity container for sPHENIX with following command
+4. launch singularity container for sPHENIX and EIC-sPHENIX with following command

 ```
 singularity shell -B /cvmfs:/cvmfs /cvmfs/sphenix.sdcc.bnl.gov/singularity/rhic_sl7_ext.simg